Tax Implications of a Parent Living With You

 Whether a parent living with you can be claimed as a dependent hinges on IRS rules for a “qualifying relative.”
 Living under the same roof may be part of the arrangement, but residency alone does not determine eligibility.

-Claiming a parent as a dependent often sits at the center of the tax discussion because it affects several other parts of a return at once.
-Dependent status can influence access to certain credits, the ability to deduct medical expenses paid on a parent’s behalf and, in some cases, eligibility for a different filing status.
-If a parent does not qualify as a dependent, many of these tax outcomes change or are unavailable.

-To determine whether a parent can be claimed as a dependent, the IRS applies a small set of rules that look at income, support and living arrangements.
+To determine whether a parent is claimable as a dependent, the IRS applies a small set of rules that look at income, support and living arrangements:

 - Income and support tests: To qualify, your parent must have gross income below a limit set by the IRS for the tax year, excluding certain sources such as Social Security in some cases.
-In addition, you must provide more than half of their total financial support, which can include housing, food, medical care and other daily expenses.
+In addition, you must provide more than half of their total financial support.
+This can include housing, food, medical care and other daily expenses.

 - Residency rules for parents: Unlike other relatives, a parent does not have to live with you for the entire year to qualify as a dependent.
-A parent living with you often meets the residency test automatically, but the rule also allows parents who live elsewhere, such as in assisted living or their own home, to qualify if other conditions are met.
+A parent living with you often meets the residency test automatically.
+The rule also permits parents who live elsewhere, such as in assisted living or their own home, to qualify if other conditions are met.

-- Other requirements: Your parent must be a U.S. citizen or resident, and generally cannot file a joint return with someone else unless it is solely to claim a refund.
+- Other requirements: Your parent must be a U.S. citizen or resident.
+Further, they generally cannot file a joint return with someone else unless it is solely to claim a refund.

+Whether you can claim a parent as a dependent is important because it affects several other parts of your return.
+Dependent status can influence access to certain credits and the ability to deduct medical expenses paid on a parent’s behalf.
+In some cases, it can impact eligibility for a different filing status.
+If a parent does not qualify as a dependent, many of these tax outcomes change or are unavailable.

 Tax Credits for When a Parent Lives With You

-When a parent lives with you and meets dependency requirements, two credits tend to be the most relevant.
+When a parent lives with you and meets dependency requirements, there are two credits that are typically most relevant.
 Each works differently and applies at different income levels.
-Because one credit is capped and refundable rules differ, households often need to compare outcomes to see which benefit produces the larger tax reduction.
+Because there is a cap on one credit and rules on refunds differ, households often need to compare outcomes to see which benefit will offer the larger tax reduction.

 Credit for Other Dependents

 If your parent qualifies as a dependent, you may be eligible for the Credit for Other Dependents.
-The credit is worth up to $500 per dependent and is nonrefundable.
-It begins to phase out once adjusted gross income exceeds $200,000 for single filers and $400,000 for married couples filing jointly.
-Above those thresholds, the credit is reduced by $50 for every $1,000 of income over the limit.
+This credit is worth up to $500 per dependent and is nonrefundable.
+It begins to phase out once adjusted gross income exceeds $200,000 for single filers ($400,000 for married couples filing jointly).
+Above those thresholds, the credit decreases by $50 for every $1,000 of income over the limit.

 Child and Dependent Care Credit